 Should one parent stay at home?
 Or can the income benefit of continuing to work outweigh the child care costs?
 “You also need to consider the loss of government benefits,” Diana says.
 “For example, the Family Tax Benefit Part A & B and the Child Care Rebate may be lost due to the additional income earned from the second spouse working.”
 Your financial adviser can help you model some projections for both options; and even do a cost-benefit analysis.

 - Review the mortgage

-At this point you might consider moving at least part of your mortgage to the certainty of fixed interest rates.
-You might also consider refinancing to improve cashflow, i.e., temporarily switching to an interest-only loan while you adjust to your life changes.
+At this point you might consider moving at least part of your mortgage to the certainty of fixed interest rates, if you wish to be more certain of your mortgage payments.
+You might also consider refinancing to improve cashflow.
 Again, you might seek the advice of a financial expert to help tally the costs and benefits of each option.